 What is the minimum credit score one should have before applying for a Capital One low APR card?

+The majority of rewards credit cards require at least an excellent credit score to qualify.
+This means your credit score should be 720 or higher.
+Both the Venture Rewards Card and the Quicksilver Cash Rewards Card require Excellent credit.
 While it may be possible to qualify for either of these cards with a lower credit rating in extenuating circumstances, you won't likely qualify for the lowest possible APR unless your rating is Excellent or higher.

 What are the other fees associated with Capital One's introductory APR card(s)? e.g. Annual fee, Late fee, Foreign transaction fee, etc.

 The VentureOne Rewards Card provides introductory APR incentives for a period, and then the rate falls somewhere in a standard range depending on your creditworthiness.